The Real ROI of RTO: What HR Should Really Measure

 An office environment showcasing employees returning to work as part of the return to office push.

-As we stand in 2025, the return to office mandates vary significantly across industries and organizations.
+As we stand in 2026, the return to office mandates vary significantly across industries and organizations.
 Citigroup, for example, requires employees to be in the office three days a week.
-Meanwhile, Salesforce has mandated office attendance for the majority of its workers four to five days a week as of October 1.
-The Washington Post has taken a more stringent approach, expecting employees to return to the office full time five days a week by June 2, 2025.
+Meanwhile, Salesforce has mandated office attendance for the majority of its workers four to five days a week.

-Starbucks and HSBC have also implemented strict RTO policies, requiring employees to work in the office at least three days a week and five days a week, respectively.
+Starbucks and HSBC have also implemented rigid RTO policies, requiring employees to work in the office at least three days a week and five days a week, respectively.
+These rigid RTO policies reflect a more traditional, inflexible approach to returning to the office.
 However, not all companies enforce such rigid schedules.

 Redfin, for example, only requires employees living beyond a 20-mile radius to visit the office once a quarter for meetings.
-The rest of the time they can work remotely.
+The rest of the time, they can work remotely, offering flexible remote work arrangements to their staff.
 This variability underscores the fact that there is no one-size-fits-all approach to RTO.

 These diverse RTO mandates reflect the different operational needs and cultures of many organizations.
 While some companies emphasize the importance of in-person collaboration, others are more flexible, recognizing the benefits of remote work.
 Examining the reasons for the return to office reveals why some businesses favor traditional work environments, whereas others lean towards hybrid models.